iqraiMaPLe/iqraiMaPLe/README.md

          - Drone Localizations, Targetting and Detection.
          - Computer Vision.
          - Data Analysis and Sciences.
-- 🌱 I’m currently doing Ph.D. in Machine Learning and Artificial Intelligence at Drexel University in USA.
+- 🌱 I’m currently doing Ph.D. in Machine Learning and Artificial Intelligence at Drexel.
 - 💞️ I’m looking to collaborate on Topics including Artificial Intelligence and Machine Learning.
 - 📫 You can reach me at ij66@drexel.edu.